Asian & Pacific Islander Community at Elon

-The CREDE aims to provide services and programs that support the collegiate experience of Asian and Pacific Islander identified students, while also providing opportunities for engagement and education to the rest of the University community on the culture, identities, and experiences of Asian and Pacific Islander communities in the United States and abroad.
-Throughout the year we will offer a variety of programs that range in focus from social to educational that highlight the API diverse communities.
+The CREDE aims to provide services and programs that support the collegiate experience of Asian, Asian American, and Pacific Islander-identified (API) students, while also providing opportunities for engagement and education to the rest of the University community on the culture, identities, and experiences of Asian and Pacific Islander communities in the United States and abroad.
+Throughout the year we will offer a variety of programs that range in focus from social to educational and highlight the API diverse communities.
 Contact George Dou for more information (firstname.lastname@example.org)

 Food For Thought

-Food For Thought is a monthly town hall gathering in the CREDE where we will hold informal discussions around a variety of topics that affect Asian/Pacific Islander students; both here on campus and in larger society.
+Food For Thought is a monthly gathering in the CREDE where we will hold informal discussions around a variety of topics that affect Asian, Asian-American, and Pacific Islander students; both here on campus and in the larger society.
 The town halls are a safe space to learn from one another and will help foster a system of support and skills that will help you traverse your time at Elon University and in life beyond.

 S.M.A.R.T Mentor Program

-The Student Mentors Advising Rising Talent program is designed to ease the transition from high school to college, both academically and socially, for first-year students who self-identify as members of the ALANAM community through a Community Cultural Wealth Model.
-First-year students learn from upper level classmates who are trained to provide guidance and support to make Elon University a more welcoming environment.
+The Student Mentors Advising Rising Talent program is designed to ease the transition from high school to college, both academically and socially, for first-year and transfer students.
+The SMART Program centers on the experiences of the ALANAM community through a Community Cultural Wealth Model.
+First-year students learn from upper-level classmates who are trained to provide guidance and support to make Elon University a more welcoming environment.
 See more information about the SMART program.